Chapter 1: Conceptualizing Politics

 Chapter 1.4 Example

+Power in our modern world, particularly in well-developed democratic societies, must often respect individual freedom and rights such that coercive, brute power is not legally or politically acceptable.
+The Bill of Rights in American politics, for example, confers upon individuals certain rights that government cannot unduly infringe upon.
+Where government authority over individuals is a legitimate exercise of power, individuals may consent to and agree to this authority.
 Social and legal norms often determine our conduct in such a way that we ourselves affirm those norms and therefore do not consider them power over us.
 Conditioned power is internal, implying control over someone without the use of force.
 The 20th–century French philosopher Michel Foucault regarded conditioned power as the dominant form of power in our modern world.
 The notion of “corrections” in the modern penal system indicates internal discipline over inmates.
 This conditioned form of power is not confined to modern prisons for Foucault.
-Schools, hospitals, corporate offices, public life—in all these areas there exists a interrelated structure of conditioning power that controls without appearing intrusive.
+Schools, hospitals, corporate offices, public life—in all these areas there exists an interrelated structure of conditioning power that controls without appearing intrusive.
 With the technological development of greater forms of surveillance at a government’s disposal, this view of power is perhaps more relevant than ever.

 Lastly, the characteristics that make up our identity (such as race/ethnicity, gender, sexual orientation, etc.) have historically been the basis for political control over individuals.
-Of course, this type of control still exists in our world today, but over the past century we have seen powerful reactions to it in the form of racial justice, feminism, and the LGBTQ+ movements.
+A person’s race or gender or sexual orientation have historically been regulated, coerced, condemned, and controlled by government.
+Of course, this type of control still exists in our world today, but over the past century we have seen powerful reactions to it in the form of civil rights movements, racial justice, feminism, and the LGBTQ+ movements.
 This is the rise of what has been called identity politics: the characteristics of one’s identity are the basis of political action and are central to the struggle between justice and injustice.
 Identity politics is often defined as political mobilization based on exclusive alliances of shared identity characteristics at the expense of traditional, broad-based political parties.
 What is overlooked in this definition, however, is that control and domination over individuals is the central struggle of identity politics.
 If the characteristics of one’s identity form the basis of political action, and we regard action as including forms of control and domination, then slavery, patriarchy, and the criminalization of homosexuality are all forms of identity politics as well.
+What identity politics suggests is another conception of power—who were are, who we represent, is a site of political power, one that calls attention to political discrimination and injustice but is also one that can equip us with the ability to combat injustice and fight for a better world.

 So What About Political Science?